Sicily Cultural Tour

 Day 10

-Traveling north across beautiful green landscapes, we arrive in Segesta where we’ll visit one of the most beautiful ancient theaters in the world, still occasionally used today.
-We’ll continue toward the hilltown of Monreale and its Norman Cathedral above Palermo to experience the multicultural legacy of the Middle Ages in Sicily.
-We’ll peel back the stories, legends, and personalities that illuminated the church with our local guide, then descend into the bustling chaos of the city and check into our boutique hotel near the famous Ballaro’ Market.
+Traveling across rolling countryside animated with fall colors, we’ll arrive in Segesta where we’ll visit one of the most beautiful ancient theaters in the world, still used for performances today.
+We’ll continue toward the hilltown of Monreale and its Norman Cathedral above Palermo to experience the multicultural legacy of the Middle Ages in Sicily with an expert local guide.
+Then we descend into the bustling chaos of the city and check into our boutique hotel near the famous Ballaro’ Market.
 A welcome to Palermo group dinner awaits.
 (Stay 3 nights in Palermo)

 October 27